Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Use the Above Code for a Demo Run

 Press Alt+F11 to display the VBA Editing Window.
-Select the Module option from Insert Menu to create a new Standard VBA Module.
+Select the Module option from the Insert Menu to create a new Standard VBA Module.
 Copy and Paste the above Code into the Module.
 Click somewhere in the middle of the Code and press F5 to run it.

 Modified VBA Code